RamiKrispin/awesome-ds-setting/README.md

 ``` shell
 echo .DS_Store >> ~/.gitignore
 ```
 **Note:** You want to be careful about the files you add to the global ignore file.
-Unless it is applicable to all cases, such as the .DS_Store example, you should not add it to the global settings and define it locally to avoid a git disaster.
+Unless it is applicable to all cases, such as the `.DS_Store` example, you should not add it to the global settings and define it locally to avoid a git disaster.

 ### Set default editor

 Git enables you to set the default shell code editor to create and edit your commit messages with the `core.editor` argument.
-Git supports the main command line editors such as `vim`, `emacs`, `nano`, etc. I set main as `vim`:
+Git supports the main command line editors such as `vim`, `emacs`, `nano`, etc. I set the main CLI editor as `vim`:

 ``` shell
 git config --global core.editor "vim"
 ```

-### Review and modify global config settins
+### Review and modify global config settings

-By default, all the global settins saved to the `config` file under the `.ssh` folder.
+By default, all the global settings are saved to the `config` file under the `.ssh` folder.
 You can review the saved settings, modify and add new ones manually by editing the `config` file:

 ``` shell